grif-bandito/grif-bandito.github.io/projects/A.R.C.I.O-project.md

 <img src="../assets/images/ARCIO/Abp.jpg" alt="Board Exposure" height="400" style="margin: 15px;">

-* **Figure 001** A quick sketch and notes I did to keep track of what I needed to gather and an idea of what A.R.C.I.O may look like in the end.
+* **Figure 001** A quick sketch and notes I did to keep track of what components I needed to gather and a rough idea of what A.R.C.I.O may look like in the end.

 </details>